 The photo at the left is Don, W9DC, Dan, W4DKS and Bruce, N9BX at the 2008 IOTA BASH.

 MAKING AN APPLICATION: The old application form is no longer used.
-Now you must complete your personal database (profile) found on the RSGBIOTA website.
+Now you must complete your personal database (profile) found on the IOTA Ltd. website.
 Your name as listed in your database will be used for Certificates and your correct mail or email address as listed in the database will be used to send your awards so please double check the accuracy.
-A telephone number and your latest e-mail address is important in case your Checkpoint wishes to contact you regarding your application.
-Be sure you have checked the boxes permitting receipt of e-mail notices and keep your best e-mail address current on your database.
-Input your new island groups and QSO details into your personal database on the website and when you finish inputting your card data and you are ready to submit, then press the submit button and follow the directions.
+A telephone number and your latest e-mail address is important in case your Checkpoint wishes to contact you regarding your application. database.
+Input your new island groups and QSO details into your personal database on the website.
+When you finish inputting your QSL card data and you are ready to submit, then press the submit button and follow the directions.
 It will ask you for desired awards and how you want them delivered so you can print them(I recommend email due to cost).
 It will also ask you to print a list of the submitted islands and provide the cost of the application in US Dollars.
 Send your application to your assigned Checkpoint with the cards you wish approved as well as funds for the application and postage for the return of the cards.